17keerti/UFOs/README.md

 ## Overview of Project

-Using JavaScript, Bootstrap and HTML, create a webpage and dynamic tables to display data of UFO sightings by allowing users to filter for multiple criteria at the same time by adding table filters for the date, city, state, country, and shape.
+Using JavaScript, Bootstrap and HTML,we created a webpage and dynamic tables to display data of UFO sightings by allowing users to filter for multiple criteria at the same time by adding table filters for the date, city, state, country, and shape.

 ## Deployed Link